We always try our best to ensure that the whole of Yorkshire is provided with clean and safe water 24 hours a day, 365 days a year.

 We regularly update our website with the latest details of any incidents we’re aware of, what’s happened, and when we are likely to be able to sort it.
 You can find the latest water supply updates by using your postcode to check for any incidents in your area.

-You can also follow us @YWHelp on Twitter for updates as they happen, or you can contact us directly to discuss your problems through one of the options below:
+You can also follow us @YWHelp on Twitter for updates as they happen, or you can contact us directly to discuss your problems.

 What is the water hardness in my area?